ninichang/cartogram-web/doc/addmap/addmap.md

 Again, go to `Object -> Object Properties...`.
 Set the 'Label' field to `gocartlabel`, and click 'Set'.

-Once you have finished adding all of your labels, you should save your SVG file.
-Go to `File -> Save As...` in the Inkscape menu.
-Don't change the filename, but ensure that the file type is `Plain SVG`, and **not** `Inkscape SVG`.
-When saving, Inkscape may ask you whether you want to overwrite your SVG file.
-You should accept overwriting this file.
+Once you have finished adding all of your labels, you should save your SVG file by going to `File -> Save`.

 ### Finishing Up